Weather of 2023: Extratropical cyclones and European windstorms

 Cyclone Helios which formed in early February brought recorded rain and humidity to Malta from 80 years.
 Luqa recorded rain with a total of 140.4 millimeters. meteo.it defined it as a Mediterranean tropical-like cyclone as it dissipated on February 11.
+Storm Otto, also known as Storm Ulf, brought high winds to the United Kingdom, Norway, and Germany.
+The highest wind gust was recorded in Cairngorms, UK, at 193 km/h (120 mph).